-This projector automatically tunes to various types of computers (refer to "Compatible Computer Specifications" on pages 75-76).
+This projector automatically tunes to various types of computers based on VGA, SVGA, XGA, SXGA, SXGA+, WXGA, or UXGA (refer to "Compatible Computer Specifications" on pages 75-76).
 If a computer is selected as a signal source, this projector automatically detects the signal format and tunes to project a proper image without any additional settings.
 (Some computers need to be set manually.)